oracle/node-oracledb/README.md

 # node-oracledb version 6.0.3

-**This release is under development and information may be incomplete**

 The node-oracledb add-on for Node.js powers high performance Oracle Database applications.
 Applications can be written in TypeScript, or directly in JavaScript.